PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

 Job Brokerage
 ====================================

-The job brokerage is the most crucial component in the system to distribute workload among computing resources with the following goals:
+The job brokerage is one of the most crucial components in the system to distribute workload among computing resources.
+It has the following goals:

 * To assign enough jobs to computing resources to utilize all available CPUs continuously.